The Best Contractors Tools & Equipment Insurance for 2026

 When entrusting the protection of your valuable tools and equipment to an insurance company, it’s important to be confident in the company’s reputation and financial strength.
 Ideally, the company you choose will have a good track record with its customers and be backed by ample financial resources so that it can cover its costs in the event of a claim.

 There are several excellent sources of insight into a carrier’s financial condition.
-These include credit rating agencies like AM Best, Moody’s, and Standard & Poor’s.
+These include credit rating agencies like AM Best, Moody’s Ratings, and S&P Global Ratings.
 These organizations evaluate insurers’ financial strength, which indicates their ability to pay for claims.

 With regards to customer satisfaction, the following organizations are excellent resources:

-- National Association of Insurance Commissioners (NAIC): The NAIC is a regulatory body that, among other things, tracks complaints submitted by customers about specific insurance companies and products.
-Its complaint index measures the volume of complaints received by individual insurance providers relative to their market share.
-A complaint index above 1 indicates that the insurer receives a higher rate of complaints than average; whereas, a complaint index below 1 indicates that the insurer receives fewer complaints.
+- National Association of Insurance Commissioners (NAIC): The NAIC is a standard-setting and support organization for state insurance regulators that, among other things, aggregates data on confirmed complaints filed with state insurance departments.
+Its complaint index measures the volume of confirmed complaints received by individual insurance providers relative to their market share.
+A complaint index above 1.0 indicates that the insurer receives a higher rate of complaints than the national average; whereas, a complaint index below 1.0 indicates that the insurer receives fewer complaints.

 - J.D.
 Power: J.D.
 Power is another organization that provides analytics about insurance companies.
 Its insurance studies consider customer satisfaction with pricing, claims, coverage, billing, and interactions with the company.

-- Better Business Bureau (BBB): In addition to collecting customer reviews and complaints, the BBB also scores companies on how well they respond to and address constructive feedback.
+- Better Business Bureau (BBB): In addition to collecting customer reviews and complaints, the BBB also scores companies on how well they respond to and resolve formal complaints.

 Best Tools & Equipment Insurance Companies Overall